-A broken belt is a pain in the ass, no doubt, and a tow truck can be expensive and then there’s the waiting, I get it, I’m a mechanic.
-But please don’t drive your vehicle without the belt.
+A broken belt is a pain in the ass, no doubt, and a tow truck can be expensive, and then there’s the waiting; I get it; I’m a mechanic.
+But please don’t drive your vehicle without a belt.
 The risks of serious engine damage are pretty much guaranteed.
-A belt costs a few dollars, a new engine, thousands.
+A belt costs a few dollars; a new engine costs thousands.

 What Happens If I Drive Without A Serpentine Belt?

 The serpentine belt is a super important component of your engine; this seemingly unimpressive belt carries a lot of responsibility, as you’ll find out.

 You’re considering driving without the belt; I understand breaking down is inconvenient.
 Ok, here’s the deal.
 Cars need coolant to continuously circulate the engine; they employ a pump to move the coolant; the pump, known as the coolant or water pump, is driven by a belt.

 For the purpose of this post, we’ll divide engines into two camps, those that use a serpentine belt to drive the coolant pump and those that don’t.
 The difference is unbelievably important if you’re considering driving your car with a busted serpentine belt.